noplacenoaddress/RNMnetwork/Part 7 - Personal consideration/7 - Allegories.md

 ![Double entendre](../Images/1024px-Let_alone2.jpg)

 **Double entendre** [[5]](https://en.wikipedia.org/wiki/Double_entendre).
 To give double meaning to something is obviously used to hide something that is horrible or illegal.
-Who use double meanings is a criminal.
+Who use double meanings is a criminal or a victim of a corrupted system.
 Full stop.
+Nobility only use double entendre.

+What I've learned listening to nobles here in network?

+- That middle age still exist.
+And this is the first of all.
+- **That the woman that I'm in love to has absolutely necessity of help from police.
+Absolutely.**
+- That almost all the people that I've known in my life are victim of nobility.
+Someone is an executioner.
+- That when someone say to you to shut up, you have to speak.

 ### External links